Crowndev/bitcore-crown/README.md

 Installation
 ============

 It should finally download Crown Core binaries from the web.
 But for now it just copies a local file.
-Make sure there's a file `~/zzz-crown-binaries/crownd` before `npm install`.
+Make sure there's a file `~/zzz-crown-binaries/crownd`.

 Install [nvm](https://github.com/creationix/nvm).